 35 U.S.C. §271(d).
 It should be noted that §271(d)(4) differs from the law in some other jurisdictions, such as some parts of Europe, which effectively requires the patent holder to use or lose the patent.
-Compulsory licenses are more readily accepted in some jurisdictions as remedies for a refusal to license.
-16 monopolize, or attempt to monopolize...shall be deemed guilty of a felony..."
+Compulsory licenses are more readily accepted in some jurisdictions as remedies for a refusal to license.16

+The antitrust laws provide that "[e]very person who shall monopolize, or attempt to monopolize...shall be deemed guilty of a felony..."
 Sherman Act §2, 15 U.S.C. §2.
 It also prohibits "every contract, combination...or conspiracy, in restraint of trade..." which in rule of reason situations generally requires a showing of impact on the market that is often inferred from the existence of market power.
 Sherman Act §1, 15 U.S.C. §1.
-The federal antitrust agencies view unilateral unconditional refusals to license as generally inoffensive while conditional refusals to license that have competitive impact will be scrutinized, especially where the prospective licensee has market power in the area of the IPR to be licensed.
-Therefore, in this area, the patent law might generally reach a result that is consistent with that under the antitrust laws.
+The federal antitrust agencies view unilateral unconditional refusals to license as generally inoffensive while conditional refusals to license that have competitive impact will be scrutinized, especially where the prospective licensee has market power in the area of the